Skip to main content

 Muzammil Wahr

-Muzammil Wahr is a British Asian young man who was born in the UK.
+Muzammil Wahr is a British Asian young man born in the UK.
 He is a carer with autism and learning difficulties who lives in East London.
-From time to time he volunteers for charities and community organizations.
-His hobbies are reading crime and children adventure stories and he loves watching 1940’s/50’s crime/mystery noir films.
+From time to time he volunteers for charities and community organisations.
+His hobbies are reading crime and children adventure stories and he loves watching 1940’s/50’s crime and mystery noir films.

 His writing is centred around what he enjoys to watch on TV and the kind of books he loves to reads.
 Having done short courses in the past, Muzammil recently completed The Author Academy Fiction Writing course with Harper Collins, one of the world’s largest leading publishers.
 After completing the course Muzammil feels confident in navigating the publishing process and the advice and guidance he received from tutors and guest speakers was invaluable.